PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 If you want to control an independent actuator (a servo), follow these steps:

 1. [Configure the output](../payloads/#generic-actuator-control-with-mavlink)
-2. Create an instance of [px4_ros2::PeripheralActuatorControls](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/px4_ros2_cpp/include/px4_ros2/control/peripheral_actuators.hpp) in the constructor of your mode
+2. Create an instance of [px4_ros2::PeripheralActuatorControls](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/px4_ros2_cpp/include/px4_ros2/control/peripheral_actuators.hpp) in the constructor of your mode.
 3. Call the `set` method to control the actuator(s).
    This can be done independently of any active setpoints.

 ### Telemetry